actility/device-catalog/template/sample-vendor/drivers/README.md

 ### Payload examples

+**WARNING:** This section concerns only drivers that follow this guide and respect "lora-alliance" signature and format.
+For any other format/signature (ttn, chirpstack, actility), the examples should follow the section [Legacy Payload Examples](#legacy-payload-examples-only-signatures-other-than-lora-alliance-are-concerned).

 The following section describes the examples of the payloads of the driver.

 An `examples.json` file of uplink and downlink payloads must be declared directly in the driver package.